Output Service Recommendations

 Testing Updates

-The test Service Client:
+The test Service Agent:

 - Can exist in the same instance that manages your production environment.